cristal-ise/cristal-ise/docs/DSL-Schema-expression.md

 # Field: Expression
-Defines an expression to compute the value of the field
+Defines an expression to compute the value of the given field including all information to generate a Script (UpdateScript only) to compte the value.

+The geneared script will contain variables named after the inputFields which means that expression can use them to perform the required actions.
+The expression will only be triggered if all these fields have are not null.
+The script is based on the OutcomeUtils, a generic utility class of the framework to help script development.

 | Property | Type (default) | Description |
 | -------- | -------------- | ----------- |